 Bostwick hired a full front office staff (another missing element during the Darwin era).
 The biggest challenge Bostwick faced was only the sorry shape the franchise had been left in, it was also the evolution of the Ottawa sports market.
 The Ottawa Senators first made their first Stanley Cup playoff appearance in 1997.
 A year later the Senators won their first ever playoff series.
 Minor league baseball offers fan friendly pricing.
 Bostwick introduced a ‘weather guarantee’.
 Season ticket holders could miss any games in April and May and turn the tickets in for games in June, July and August.
 The dye had been cast – Triple A baseball wasn’t among the living in Canada’s capital.

 There are those who point to the Winnipeg Goldeyes as a ‘success story’, and the team has enjoyed success since they moved into their current facility in 1999 (Canwest Global Park).
-The Goldeyes are an aberration, the exception to every rule.
+The Goldeyes remain an aberration (and the City of Winnipeg deserver’s credit for their support for professional baseball) but at the end of the day they are the exception to every rule.
 The Winnipeg market lost its NHL franchise more then a decade ago.
 Minor league baseball has failed in Canadian cities that are home to NHL franchises.

 While the league had publicly vowed to regroup and return in 2004, the remaining assets of the League were quietly auctioned off on December 1, 2003 in Vancouver, British Columbia and the league never returned.
 The league had eight franchises, four located geographically in Western Canada and four in Eastern Canada.
 How badly was this league managed?
 The Montreal Royales didn’t have a home stadium, playing all their games on the road.